metacpan/metacpan-cpan-extracted/distros/C/CGI-Untaint-Facebook/README.md

 # LICENSE AND COPYRIGHT

-Copyright 2012-2017 Nigel Horne.
+Copyright 2012-2019 Nigel Horne.

-This program is released under the following licence: GPL
+This program is released under the following licence: GPL2